Nick Di Paolo: 2019–present

 On May 6, 2019, Di Paolo released his one-hour comedy special, A Breath of Fresh Air, for free on YouTube.
 He wanted to release it "without any media/industry filter" that networks such as Netflix or Comedy Central have in place, and his management aimed to present Di Paolo to a wider audience to increase his profile.
 It was filmed in February 2019 at the Cohoes Music Hall in Cohoes, New York in front of a sold-out crowd.
 Di Paolo had performed at the venue two years prior and wanted to return to produce a special there.

 Since 2021, Di Paolo has been a contributing writer for the Fox News Channel's late night show Gutfeld!, most often providing additional material for host Greg Gutfeld and helping co-write the nightly opening monologues.

 In 2022, Di Paolo co-starred in the Louis C.K. film Fourth of July, playing the obnoxious uncle of Joe List.

 In March 2023, Di Paolo joined the Mug Club network founded by Steven Crowder, where he will be joined by Alex Jones and Bryan Callen.

 Personal life

 Di Paolo married his wife Andrea in March 2003.
 They have been together since 1994.
 After returning to New York City in the early 2000s, Di Paolo moved to Tarrytown, New York.
 This was followed by a move to New Castle in Westchester County, New York in 2004.
-In April 2019, Di Paolo and his wife Andrea moved to Georgia.
+In April 2019, Di Paolo and his wife Andrea moved to Savannah, Georgia.
 His father Nicholas G. DiPaolo, a former Marine, died of Alzheimer's disease on June 30, 2020, in Danvers, Massachusetts.